Currently working in B2B SaaS

 Automation shipped.
 Cash flow still failed.

 Suppliers could invoice digitally, but customers could avoid committing a payment method.
+Customer Portal increased payment method capture by 30%.

-Empowering Business Analysts with AI tools
+Empowering business analysts with AI tools

 Machine learning existed, but analysts could not access it

 Advanced ML workflows were locked behind data science teams, slowing decisions and execution.
+Kepler reduced project timelines from weeks to days.

 View Case Study